Your Repeat Prescriptions

 There are several ways to order your repeat prescription from the practice:

-• Phone (01823 285401) – Where possible we ask that you use one of the above methods if able to.
-We prefer not to use this method for clinical governance reasons and due to the potential for medication errors.
+- Phone (01823 285401) – Where possible we ask that you use one of the above methods if able to.
+We prefer not to use this method for clinical governance reasons and due to the potential for medication errors to occur.
 Our repeat prescription line is currently available from 10:30am to 12:30pm.
-This line is can be busy and opening times will be reduced further in the coming months.
+This line can be busy and opening times will be reduced further in the coming months.

 NHS App